Headlines matter more than most people think. In one of the most quoted copywriting tips you’ll hear, advertising Godfather David Ogilvy once said:

 Don’t start planning your most epic headline ever on a blank page.
 I find that writing the article first (it’s bound to evolve slightly in the process anyway) is key to getting the headline right; you can then go back through the piece once it’s complete and start pulling out the necessary elements detailed above to create your brilliant headline.

 Re-read your article to pinpoint the hook, promise the reader a solution, be emotive, make it as unique as you can, and make it so clear that a child could understand it.
-Even if you only achieve 2-3 of these elements it will elevate your headline and increase the likelihood of your audience going on to read the full article.Six tips to seduce every reader with your best headline ever #content #headlines Click To Tweet
+Even if you only achieve 2-3 of these elements it will elevate your headline and increase the likelihood of your audience going on to read the full article.Six tips for creating powerful headlines that deliver results Click To Tweet